Adedoyin-Emmanuel/codesharp/README.md

 ## Author 👨

 Hi there.
 I'm Adedoyin Emmanuel Adeniyi, a Software Engineer.
 I built CodeSharp to ease my C# projects development.
-I found myself manually creating classes and then manually writing the namespace although I expected the https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csdevkit
+I found myself manually creating classes, interfaces and then manually writing the namespace although I expected the [C# VsCode Extension](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csdevkit) to allow devs create C# files types like classes, interfaces etc from the file explorer context menu but this isn't in place.
+That's why I built CodeSharp.
+The name was inspired my the term `code` and `sharp` from `csharp`.

 My Portfolio <https://adedoyinemmanuel.dev>

 You can contact me via <hi@adedoyinemmanuel.dev>

+See my other Projects here <https://github.com/adedoyin-emmanuel>